bcpay/bcp/doc/benchmarking.md

 Benchmarking
 ============

-bcpay has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+bppay has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

 After compiling bcpay, the benchmarks can be run with: